Financial help for pregnant women and moms during pregnancy.

 Government benefits for pregnant women or significant others

 The government will often help fulfill the need for food, including baby formula.
 One of the main benefits used to do this is WIC, or the Women, Infants, and Children program.
 This service will be available from the point of pregnancy and it may last up through and including the child's fifth birthday.
 Both federal and state agencies run WIC.
+The goal is to ensure that both the newborn baby is healthy as well as the new mother, both during pregnancy and after birth.

 What is provided will be vouchers for purchasing food, cereal, cheese, milk, fruits, vegetables, baby formula, and more.
 Both the mother and their child can get help in paying for their nutritional needs using this voucher, so it is not isolated to one person.
 WIC also offers nutritional counseling to the pregnant women as well as their entire household, including spouses and others.
 This can help people learn how to cook effectively, shop on a budget, and in general care for their future child.